jkeener/personal-goals/README.md

 # Overarching Goals

-1. Contribute to Open Source.
-3. Use Twitter more.
-4. Get better at JS.
+1. Get better at JS.
-5. Exercise more.
+2. Exercise more.
-6. Be kind.
+3. Be kind.
-7. Have fun.
+4. Have fun.
-8. Go birding a lot.
+5. Go birding a lot.
-9. Do more art
+6. Do more art

-# June 12, 2016
+# June 19, 2016

 ### This Week's Goal: Finish Front Page

 ## Things I'll Do This Week:

-- [x] Put away art box.
+- [ ] Finish css for front page.
-- [ ] Make custom menus.
+- [ ] Figure out how to get custom meta to show as content.
-- [x] Make section with tour types.
-- [x] Make sure footer is on other pages.
-- [x] Finish adding tour leader pages.
-- [ ] Work on css for front page.
+- [ ] Read  up on how to set up content for architect tabs.
-- [x] Organize personal-goals accomplishments into folders.
 - [ ] Go to the gym twice.
-1/2
+0/2
+- [ ] Do ab workout at least twice.
+0/2
 - [ ] Go birding.
 - [ ] Take a walk.
-- [ ] Movie from our list.
-- [x] Finish CSS Secrets.
 - [ ] Don't turn on TV until noon (weekdays).

 ### Things I'll Do This Month: June 2016